 Certificate of Insurance Request

+This form is for customers with a confirmed move with A Moveable Feat.
 If you do not know what needs to be on this form, please contact your Building Management or Leasing Agent for a sample that lists Certificate Holder Name, addresses and any additional insureds they want listed on it.
 One request per building.
-There is a $25.00 reprocessing fee for any incorrect COI form processed.
 Please submit request at least 2 business days prior to scheduled move.
 As a "paperless company", we prefer email to faxing when possible.
+If you submit incorrect information - you will be charged reprocessing fee.
 Thank you.

 How Insurance Works When Moving